josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 </CalloutPlusQuote>

 React solved many of these problems, yes.
-But it didn't do so by being a marvel of modern engineering, so much as simply coming up with a good way to manage and share state, make data reactive, abstract complexity, and enable developers to share the same programming patterns without conflicts or overrides.
+But it didn't do so by being a marvel of modern engineering, so much as simply coming up with a good way to manage and share state, make data reactive, abstract complexity, and enable developers to share the same programming patterns without conflicts, namespace collisions, or overrides.

 React wasn't the best, only, or even _first_ solution to frontend scalability; it's just one of many possible versions of the same paradigm.